Three core elements of the Group’s internal management system

 Group-wide reporting focuses on analysis of early indicators

-The Managing Board and management of Group companies are informed about the development of business operations through standardized, IT-enabled reports of varying granularity.
+The Managing Board and management of Group subsidiaries are informed about the development of business operations through standardized, IT-enabled reports of varying granularity.
 This reporting system is supplemented by ad hoc analyses as necessary.
 Actual data compiled by the Group-wide reporting system are compared against budget data each month.
-Deviations from target are explained and planned countermeasures presented.
-Developments with a material impact on the Group's earnings have to be immediately reported to the Managing Board.
+Deviations from target must be explained and planned countermeasures presented.
+Developments with a material impact on the Group’s earnings have to be immediately reported to the Managing Board.
 In addition, particular attention is paid to the analysis of early indicators deemed suitable for obtaining an indication of the future development of business.
 In this context, order intake, the performance of the replenishment business and retail comp store sales are analyzed at least on a weekly basis.
 In addition, benchmarking against relevant competitors is performed at regular intervals.

 Investment controlling secures Group’s profitability targets

 Investment controlling appraises planned and realized investment projects with respect to their contribution to the Group’s profitability targets.
 This ensures that projects are only launched if a positive contribution to increasing the Group’s value performance can be expected.
 In addition, subsequent analyses are conducted at regular intervals to verify the profitability of projects that have already been realized.
 Appropriate countermeasures are taken in the event of deviations from the profitability targets originally set.